anttikivi/anttikivi.github.io/README.md

 Copyright © 2025 Antti Kivi

-The code in this repository is licensed under the MIT License.
+The code in this repository is licensed under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for more information.

-The **content** of the website, including text, writings, images, and other similar assets, is not covered by the MIT License and may not be used, copied, or redistributed without the author’s permission.
+The **content** of the website, including text, writings, images, and other similar assets, is not covered by the Apache-2.0 license and may not be used, copied, or redistributed without the author’s permission.